PlanB-Network/bitcoin-educational-content/courses/secu101/en.md

 ---
-name: Information Security & Data Management
+name: Update Your Online Security
 goal: Update password and personal data management.
 Create a backup, protect against hackers, and raise awareness about mass surveillance.
 objectives:
   - Update on personal data management and tools that enhance your security.